 - Is it enough?
 Well I reckon I could always do more (over training isn’t something I’ve ever fallen foul of – though plenty do!) but the above plan will get me over the course with minimal discomfort (inevitably) and I’ll still be able to look up and enjoy the view from time to time.
 I’m never near the front of the pack, but I have a lot of fun towards the back!

-- How did you prepare for the mountain stages?
+- How do you prepare for the mountain stages?

 “Hills are your friends”.
 I get the map out and I look for closely spaced contour lines!
 And then I go and ride them.
 There’s no point avoiding hills – that’s just denial.
 They accelerate fitness like nothing else I know.
 It’s the same with my trail running – if in doubt, bash up a big hill.
 If you don’t live somewhere so gloriously mountainous as Scotland, work out a good hilly circular route and keep repeating those hills.
 Set yourself challenges, play mind games, race a mate – but whatever you do, ride hills.